Overview

 Common Actions

-At the top of the page, you'll find buttons for the things you do most often:
+At the top right of the page, you'll find action buttons for the most common operations.
+Which buttons appear depends on your app type and its current state.

-Open App: Click to visit your live application in a new tab.
-Takes you straight to your app running on Galaxy.
+Open App: Opens your live application in a new tab.

 Bookmark your app's Overview page.
 You'll be checking it constantly, and it's the fastest way to see what's happening.